-Ease Of Access Replacer v2 (EOAR) is a simple tool that will let you replace your Ease of Access button on the Logon Screen with different useful options.
-If you do not need the Ease of Access button, which offers, then replacing it with other useful tools might be an option you may want to consider.
+Ease Of Access Replacer v2 (EOAR) is a simple tool that will let you replace your Ease of Access button on the Logon Screen with different sound options.
+If you do not need the Ease of Access button, which offers, then replacing it with other valuable tools might be an option you may want to consider.

-The freeware replaces the button with the following useful tools:
+The freeware replaces the button with the following valuable tools:

 - Logon Screen Screenshot: Take a screenshot of the Logon Screen.
 Logon Screenshots are saved to C:\Screenshots.